Chocolate Zucchini Bread

 • Be careful not to overmix!
 As with all baking recipes that use wheat flour, overmixing the batter will make the bread dense.
 Stir until everything is just combined to get soft, moist, and puffy loaves.

 • Bake once, eat twice.
 This recipe makes two loaves of quick bread.
-I like to enjoy one right away and slice and freeze the other for easy breakfasts or whenever I have a chocolate zucchini bread craving.
+They’ll keep well in an airtight container at room temperature for up to 3 days, but they also freeze perfectly.
+I like to enjoy one right away and slice and freeze the other.
 To thaw a slice, let it sit out at room temperature for an hour or so, or pop it in the microwave for around 30 seconds.

 • Try changing it up!
-Swap half the chocolate chips for chopped walnuts or dried tart cherries.
+Swap half the chocolate chips for chopped walnuts, pecans, or dried tart cherries.
 Or, if you have it on hand, use yellow squash in place of the zucchini.
 Let me know what variations you try!

 Chocolate Zucchini Bread Recipe

-If you love this chocolate zucchini bread, try one of these yummy baking recipes next:
+If you love this chocolate zucchini bread, try one of these delicious zucchini recipes next:

 Get This Recipe In Your Inbox